jtr13/EDAV/docs/04-histogram.md

 ## Considerations

+### Bin Boundaries
-*   **Bin Boundaries**: Be mindful of the boundaries of the bins and whether a point will fall into the left or right bin if it is on a boundary.
+Be mindful of the boundaries of the bins and whether a point will fall into the left or right bin if it is on a boundary.

 ```r
 # format layout